juttle/juttle-engine/examples/elastic-newstracker/README.md

 ### Top ten popular sites

-Let's also get the top 10 linked-to pages for a given day to see which sites were popular.
+Let's also get the top 10 linked-to pages for the entire dataset to see which sites were popular.
 Note that ideally, the day would be a user input, but input control of type 'Date' is [not yet supported](https://github.com/juttle/juttle/issues/50).

 View this program: [top_linked_pages.juttle](./top_linked_pages.juttle)